Effective date: July 28, 2026·Version: privacy-2026-07-28

 For creators who connect a channel and use Creator Tools:

-- Scope limits.
-Certain reply types (for example, high-hazard advice and certain product-endorsement language) are routed to human review rather than fully automated.
+• Scope limits.
+Certain reply types (for example, high-hazard advice and certain product-endorsement language) are routed for additional human review.
 These controls are operational; the data we process to run them is described in §3.

 8. Data Retention